npmcomponent/philbooth-spooks.js/README.md

 If it is not specified,
 a fresh object will be returned instead.

-`options.result` is an optional result that will be returned by any spy methods that are invoked during your unit test setup.
+`options.results` is an optional object containing values that will be returned by any spy methods that are invoked during your unit test setup.
+The values are keyed by method name.

 e.g.: